Beta-deformation in Twistor-String Theory: Deformation of the action

 \subsection{Beta deformation as a current-current deformation}

 The expression for the operator $V^{(2)}_\beta$ is more complicated to find.
 A much more simple way to obtain it is by the use of the superspace formulation, which was used in in this context in \cite{kodaiara-spencer}.
 Using this approach, we can resolve the descent equations by using the composite $b$-ghost.
-The solution for the equations (\ref{descent}) are given by:
+One can solve the equations (\ref{descent}) as follows:

 where the brackets means the single pole from the OPE.
 We can see that the first equation above agrees with the computation for $V^{(1)}_\beta$ in (\ref{V1}).
 Now, using the second equation, we will be able to characterize the deformation of the action as a product of two conserved currents of the $PSL(4|4)-$symmetry: